taichi765/taichi765/README.md

-- 👋 Hi, I’m @taichi765, high school student.
+- High school student in Japan
-- 👀 My favorite languages: Rust, Go, and TypeScript.
+- Favorite languages: Rust, Go and TypeScript.

 <!---
 taichi765/taichi765 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.